willnorris/willnorris.com/src/_posts/2014-05-27-go-rest-apis-and-pointers.md

 So does any of this matter for your Go API client?
 Well, it depends.
 If the API doesn't do any kind of partial updates like `PATCH`, then you can probably leave off `omitempty`, not worry with pointers, and go on about your way.
-If you never need to send a zero value such as empty string, `false`, `0` in a JSON or XML request (not likely), then you can set `omitempty` and move on.
+If you never need to send a zero value such as empty string, `false`, or `0` in a JSON or XML request (not likely), then you can set `omitempty` and move on.
 But for most modern APIs, those won't be the case, and you should experiment to see if your current library prevents you from performing certain actions.

-(I'll also note that [google/go-github#19][] discusses alternative solutions that weren't discussed here, such as using a field mask or using goprotobuf directly.
+(I'll also note that [google/go-github#19][] discusses alternative solutions that weren't explored here, such as using a field mask or using goprotobuf directly.
 It may be worth looking at those.
 Pointers just made sense for this library; use what works for you.)